How do the best marketers in the world do what they do, without fail?

 - Digital Marketer Email (3 Closes Example)

-You understand short form ad copy, but want to start writing longer form landing pages and sales pieces for your funnels.
+You understand content and short form ad copy, but want to start writing landing pages and direct response style sales letters.

 You've studied copywriting before but wouldn’t mind a resource that you can reference and practice from — focusing on not just the what, but also the how and why.

 You are brand-spanking new to copywriting and aren't sure if it's your thing.

 You aren't really interested in the reasoning behind your writing.